Basketball Practice Plan

 • Footwork.
 Pivoting, jump stops, triple threat position, jab steps, and V-cuts.
 Footwork separates fundamentally sound players from those who rely on athleticism alone.

 • Court Awareness.
-Reading the defense, spacing, cutting without the ball, and understanding when to drive, pass, or shoot.
-This is the skill that takes the longest to develop and the one that matters most at higher levels.
+Reading the defense, spacing, cutting off the ball, and knowing when to drive, pass, or shoot.
+This one arrives last, and it decides more games as the level rises.

-15-18 (High School)90-120 minSet plays, zone offense/defense, game film review, conditioning5v5 full court with refsGame preparation.
-Half fundamentals, half team strategy.
+15-18 (High School)90-120 minUsually full sizeSet plays, zone offense and defense, film review, conditioningGame preparation.
+Half skill work, half team systems.

 How Long Should a 13-Year-Old Practice Basketball?